Interplanetary-Share/ipfs-client-galacfetch/galacfetch/hooks/secure-connect-manager/readme.md

 ## Overview

-`Secure Connect Manager` is a robust library designed to manage WebSocket connections and server discovery in JavaScript applications.
-It provides a straightforward and efficient API for connecting to servers, handling active connections, and automatically discovering new servers.
+`Secure Connect Manager` is a sophisticated library crafted for managing WebSocket connections and server discovery in JavaScript applications.
+It excels in seamlessly connecting to servers, maintaining active connections, and dynamically discovering new servers.

 ## Installation

-To install the `Secure Connect Manager` library, run the following command in your project directory:
+Install the `Secure Connect Manager` library in your project using npm or yarn:

 ```bash
 npm i @intershare/hooks.secure-connect-manager
 ```

-Or, if you are using `yarn`:
+Or with yarn:

 ```bash
 yarn add @intershare/hooks.secure-connect-manager